 - Course at a Glance

-- Schedule Start Date: 9th July 2018
+- Schedule Start Date: 3rd February 2020

 - Code: BIAOC

-- Course Length: 3 Years
+- Course Length: 3 years

 CRICOS Provider Code: 03567C | CRICOS Course Code: 095814J

-- Practical guidance and feedback from industrial automation experts from around the world
+- Practical guidance from experts in the field

 ** A note regarding recognition of this program in the Australian education system: EIT is the owner of this program.
 The qualification is officially accredited by the Tertiary Education Quality and Standards Agency (TEQSA).
 EIT delivers this program to students worldwide.